theisen1337/DataValidation-Challenge-/README.md

 ### Installation
-* install pytest
+* Install pytest
-* install flask
+* Install flask
-* install requests
+* Install requests

 ### Future Ideas and implementation
 * Setup a dockerfile to be run the api service.